-If $T > T_g$ then the shape of V{gI} will be such that it falls rapidly to a high negative value and then gradually rises to its final value ("overshoot"; see for example the oscillograms of figs. 7.5 and 7.7, where T was twice the value of T_g).
-If the next trigger pulse appears at an instant when the grid voltage V{gI} has not risen sufficiently, then the corresponding tube I may not be brought into the conducting state before tube II has reached this state and then the triggering fails.
+If $T > T_g$ then the shape of $V{gI}$ will be such that it falls rapidly to a high negative value and then gradually rises to its final value ("overshoot"; see for example the oscillograms of figs. 7.5 and 7.7, where Twas twice the value of $T_g$ ).
+If the next trigger pulse appears at an instant when the grid voltage $V{gI}$ has not risen sufficiently, then it may occur that the corresponding tube I is not brought into the conducting state before tube II has reached this state and then the triggering fails.

-In the opposite case, $T < T_g$, (to be called "undershoot") the grid voltage V{gI} falls to a rather small negative value and then continues to fall with a much smaller slope to its final value.
-This may seem advantageous for high speed triggering, but the positive-going voltage at grid G{II} may not reach the cut-off point rapidly enough to achieve proper triggering.
+In the opposite case, T < Tg, (to be called "undershoot") the grid voltage $V{gI}$ falls to a rather small negative value and then continues to fall with a much smaller slope to its final value.
+This may seem advantageous for high speed triggering, but now the positive-going voltage at grid $G{II}$ may not reach the cut-off point rapidly enough to achieve proper triggering.

 Therefore it is to be expected that the case $T = T_g$ is the most favourable condition for attaining a high triggering speed at a reasonable sensitivity.
-With these considerations in mind the following procedure for determining the values of the coupling capacitances is recommended.
-Choose a value of C_c , next a value of C in accordance with condition (10-11) and then calculate the trigger sensitivity as indicated in chapter 8.
-Should the required minimum trigger pulse amplitude be too high with respect to the available amplitude then C_c and C have to be chosen larger, their ratio remaining unchanged, until the sensitivity is in accordance with the available trigger pulse amplitude.
+With these considerations in mind it can be recommended to proceed in the following way for determining the values of the coupling capacitances.
+Choose a value of $C_c$ , next a value of C in accordance with condition (10-11) and then calculate the trigger sensitivity as indicated in chapter 8.
+Should the required minimum trigger pulse amplitude be too high with respect to the available amplitude then $C_c$ and C have to be chosen larger, their ratio remaining unchanged, until the sensitivity is in accordance with the available trigger pulse amplitude.
 Then one is sure to have the maximum speed obtainable with that sensitivity.

-The above statements about the influence of the coupling capacitors on speed and sensitivity have been confirmed by measurements on the circuit mentioned and defined at the beginning of section 8-1.
-The values of C and C_c in this circuit have been varied.
+The above statements about the influence of the coupling capacitors on speed and sensitivity have been confirmed by measurements on the same circuit that has been mentioned and defined at the beginning of section 8-1.
+The values of C and $C_c$ in this circuit have been varied.
 For a large number of combinations of these values the trigger sensitivity and the maximum speed have been determined.
 The results are represented in table VII.
 The sensitivity is measured at an input pulse repetition frequency of 10 kc/s, well below the lowest maximum speed that ever occurred.
-It is expressed by the minimum trigger pulse amplitude V{cr} at that frequency.
-The speed is expressed in kc/s, being the maximum frequency f_m at which the multivibrator still operated correctly as a binary frequency divider when triggered at both grids simultaneously by pulses of an amplitude of 30 V.

-The maximum pulse frequency available was 200 kc/s; the maximum pulse amplitude 37 V.
+It is expressed by the minimum trigger pulse amplitude $V{cr}$ at that frequency.
+The speed is expressed in kc/s, being the maximum frequency $f_m$ at which the multivibrator still operated correctly as a binary frequency divider when triggered at both grids simultaneously by pulses of an amplitude of 30 V. The maximum pulse frequency available was 200 kc/s; the maximum pulse amplitude 37 V.